TCU Payment Options

 Checks returned to TCU (including ACH) are charged a $20.00 Returned Check Fee.

 Returned checks must be redeemed within 10 days.
-Cash, cashier’s check, money order or credit card payments can be used to redeem the returned check and fee.
+Cashier’s check, money order, or credit card payments can be used to redeem the returned check and fee.

 If a student has two returned checks posted to their account in one semester, no checks will be accepted for payment on that account for six months.
 Any additional returned checks would result in a permanent check ban.